Alluxio/alluxio/docs/index.md

 ``./bin/tachyon tfs`` to interact with Tachyon, e.g. copy data in and out of the file system.

 * **[Mounting & Transparency](Mounting-and-Transparent-Naming.html)** Tachyon enables effective
 data management across different storage systems through the mount feature.
-Mounting allows a data source to be linked to a directory in Tachyon, effectively adding the contents of the data source into the Tachyon name space under its mount point.
-On the other hand, transparent naming ensures data written into Tachyon and through to an underlying store can be identified with the same file name.
+Furthermore, transparent naming ensures that file names and directory hierarchy for objects created in Tachyon is preserved when persisting these object to the underlying storage system.

 # Getting Started